-Queen Anne became an architectural fashion in the 1880s and 1890s, when the industrial revolution was building up steam.
+The Queen Anne style became fashionable in the 1880s and 1890s, when the industrial revolution was building up steam in the United States.
 North America was caught up in the excitement of new technologies.
 Factory-made, pre-cut architectural parts were shuttled across the country on a rapidly expanding train network.
-Exuberant builders combined these pieces to create innovative, and sometimes excessive, homes.
+Prefabricated cast iron became the showy, ornate facade of urban merchants and bankers.
+The well-to-do wanted the same manufactured elegance for their homes as they had for their businesses, so exuberant architects and builders combined architectural details to create innovative, and sometimes excessive, homes.

-Also, widely-published pattern books touted spindles and towers and other flourishes we associate with Queen Anne architecture.
+Widely-published pattern books touted spindles and towers and other flourishes we associate with Queen Anne architecture.
 Country folk yearned for fancy city trappings.
 Wealthy industrialists pulled out all stops as they built lavish "castles" using Queen Anne ideas.
+Even Frank Lloyd Wright, who later championed his Prairie Style houses, began his career building Queen Anne style houses.
+Most notably, Wright's houses for Walter Gale, Thomas H. Gale, and Robert P. Parker are well-known Queen Annes in the Chicago, Illinois area.

 Although easy to spot, America's Queen Anne style is difficult to define.
 Some Queen Anne houses are lavished with gingerbread, but some are made of brick or stone.
 Many have turrets, but this crowning touch is not necessary to make a house a queen.
 So, what is Queen Anne?